 and journal, on interviews with those once close to him, on the Greek and

 American Press, and on her own personal work in following events at first-hand

 as a news correspondent.

-The first part of the book focuses on Sypridon's personality.
+The first part of the book focuses on Spyridon's personality.

 As a youth as full of zest and vitality as any of his contemporaries, George